fabiocosta0305/fabiocosta0305.github.io/_posts/Wearing the Cape Playtest/2016-06-23-Sentai-Type.md

 ## Power Class Requirement

 Sentai tend to not use the concept of Power Class.
-However, when needed, each _Sentai_ stunt sums one Power Class, and each two non-_Sentai_ stunt (like Dragon, Paragon or Verne Stunts) sums one Power Class.
+However, when needed, each _Sentai_ stunt sums one Power Class, and each two non-Sentai stunt (like Dragon, Paragon or Verne Stunts) sums one Power Class.
 At least _Epic Entrance_ or _Super Teamwork Formation_ are _required_ to be a _Sentai_-Type

 ## Variants